priyanshupal12/priyanshupal12/README.md

 - 👋 Hi, I’m @priyanshupal
-- 👀 I’m interested in ... python
+- 👀 I’m interested in ... problem solving
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python advance and fremworks
-- 💞️ I’m looking to collaborate on ... learning
+- 💞️ I’m looking to collaborate on ... any project
 - 📫 How to reach me ...
 7984429387

 <!---